 Curry powder is a popular Indian blend of up to 20 spices, such as coriander, turmeric, cumin, fenugreek, and chili peppers.
 The mix is used in many South Asian dishes; we love it in curried chicken salad, deviled eggs, curried carrot soup, and more.
 The Madras blend has more kick to it.

-Ginger is a hot, fragrant kitchen spice, often used in Indian, Chinese, Japanese, Vietnamese, and many South Asian cuisines.
-Ground ginger is often use to flavor cookies, crackers, cakes, and of course, gingerbread.
-It can also be used to tenderize meat, and it’s a great addition to shellfish and root vegetables.
+Ginger is a hot, fragrant kitchen spice often used in Indian, Chinese, Japanese, Vietnamese, and many South Asian cuisines.
+Ground ginger is often used to flavor cookies, crackers, cakes, and of course, gingerbread.
+It can also be used to tenderize meat and is a great addition to shellfish and root vegetables.

-The seed of an Indonesian tree, nutmeg has a slightly sweet flavor and is used in drinks like mulled cider and wine, savory dishes, soups, potato dishes, baked goods, meatloaf, and as an addition to Brussel sprouts, cauliflower, and string beans.
+Calling all dessert-lovers...
+The seed of an Indonesian tree, nutmeg has a slightly sweet flavor and is used in drinks like mulled cider and wine and baked goods.
+But did you know it's also used as an addition to savory dishes from soups to potato dishes, baked goods, meatloaf, brussels sprouts, cauliflower, and string beans?

-Dried and crushed red chili peppers, red pepper flakes are another common “pizza herb” and also often used in pickling, chowder, spaghetti sauce, pizza sauce, soup, and sausage.
+Dried and crushed red chili peppers, red pepper flakes are another common "pizza herb" and are also often used in pickling, chowder, spaghetti sauce, pizza sauce, soup, and sausage.
+This is definitely one of the most versatile and commonly used spices even if you aren't much of a cook but like to add some heat to your Italian takeout.

 A woodsy, perennial herb with fragrant, evergreen, needle-like leaves, rosemary has an aroma reminiscent of lemon and pine.
 It's often used in Mediterranean, Italian, and French cuisines, and it pairs especially well with garlic and olive oil.
 It also makes a tasty addition to focaccia, tomato sauce, pizza, and pork.

 A perennial, evergreen shrub, sage is an essential herb with a savory, slightly peppery flavor.
-It’s frequently used in European and American cuisines, in everything from stuffing and casseroles to cheese and sausages.
+It's frequently used in European and American cuisines in everything from stuffing and casseroles to cheese and sausages.
+Sage powder has a robust herbal scent.

 Coarse salt made without iodine, kosher salt can be used to season recipes in place of table salt.
 Its larger crystals or flakes allow you greater control, as you can pinch them with your fingers.
 It can be used in nearly all applications, but it's generally not recommended for baking dishes that use little liquid, as it will not dissolve sufficiently.

-Frequently used in French cooking, tarragon, a perennial herb native to Siberia and western Asia, has a bittersweet, peppery taste.
-It’s a crucial component of béarnaise sauce and pairs well with fish, omelettes, and chicken.
-It’s also often added to white wine vinegar.
+Frequently used in French cooking, tarragon, a perennial herb native to Siberia and Western Asia, has a bittersweet, peppery taste.
+It's a crucial component of béarnaise sauce and pairs well with fish, omelets, and chicken.
+It's also often added to white wine vinegar.

 Popular in Mediterranean, Cajun, and Creole dishes, thyme has a light, woodsy flavor that makes a wonderful addition to vegetables, meal, and poultry.
-While we prefer to snip fresh sprigs of thyme, it’s essential to have dried thyme in your kitchen.
+While we prefer to snip fresh sprigs of thyme, it's essential to have dried thyme in your kitchen when fresh thyme isn't an option.
+You can substitute fresh thyme with about a third as much.